 Common Uses and Benefits of ADUs

-ADUs can serve many purposes, from providing additional living space for family members to generating rental income.
+ADUs can serve many purposes, from providing additional space for family members to generating rental income.
 They are also ideal for creating a home office, guest suite, or independent living quarters for aging parents.
 The benefits of ADUs include increased property value, flexible living arrangements, and the potential for passive income.

 A Detached Accessory Dwelling Unit (DADU), also known as a backyard cottage or carriage house, is a stand-alone structure separate from the primary residence.
 Unlike ADUs, DADUs are not attached to the main house but share the same property lot.